DeuceEFI/Jaguar/README.md

 ### Status

 For the most up to date status information for the project, refer to the TODO.md file which is maintained in sync with the schematics by a small team who verify each other's work.
+The master branch is considered to be "stable", ie: it has been used to run various engines successfully, but the dev branch is where the action is, so to speak.

 ### Changes